valnmv/vbackup/README.md

 The program classes follow The rule of zero, https://cpppatterns.com/patterns/rule-of-zero.html

+The decompression uses only one thread, but even one thread is so fast that the disk gets 100% busy, so there is no sense in having more decompression threads.

 ![Components](./docs/component-diagram.png)

 The program uses several threads for compression of files taking jobs from compression